jameson-w-taylor/multistep-flow-routing/README.md

   - This is either the trip detail page or the `Trips` page depending on how you arrived at the multi-step process.
 - Swiping on iOS will navigate backwards through the multi-step process but not exit it.
 - Cancelling or completing the process will take you to the same location as described above.
-- After exiting the multi-step process, you'll notice that navigating backwards will not tack you back into the process.
+- After exiting the multi-step process, you'll notice that navigating backwards will not take you back into the process.

 ## Developers
 This repository assumes you have your environment setup properly for Ionic application development.